-Henry Wihnyk has been a member of the Legal Skills faculty since 1990.
+Henry Wihnyk became a member of the Legal Skills faculty in 1990.
 In addition to teaching Legal Writing, Legal Research, and Appellate Advocacy, he developed and taught the course, Advanced Techniques in Appellate Advocacy.
-Recognizing the need for students to learn and practice speaking skills beyond the courtroom, he developed and teaches the course, Public Speaking for Lawyers.
+Recognizing the need for students to learn and practice speaking skills beyond the courtroom, he developed the course, Public Speaking for Lawyers.

 Professor Wihnyk has participated in several CLE presentations and writing workshops benefiting practicing lawyers and judges.
 These include,”Improving Decision Writing” at the Workers Compensation College, International Association of Industrial Accident Boards and Commissions (2003), and “Appellate Writing and Oral Argument” (with Prof. Tracy Reid) at the 2004 and 2005 Capital Cases Seminar, Florida Commission on Capital Cases.

 He is active in the legal writing academy as a member of the Legal Writing Institute.
 Professor Wihnyk has presented and served as an invited panelist at conferences of the Legal Writing Institute.
 His presentations include “Enhancing the Pedagogy of Oral Argument and First-Year Moot Court (2008) and “Techniques for Teaching How to Shift from Objective to Persuasive Writing” (with Prof. Patricia Thomson) (1997).